ianhomer/mcp-bins/README.md

 6. You can now use the bin-collection tool in your conversations with Claude

-**Note**: The bin-collection tool requires a valid UPRN (Unique Property Reference Number) for Reading addresses.
+**Note**: The bin-collection tool requires a valid UPRN (Unique Property Reference Number) for Reading Borough Council addresses.
 You can find your UPRN on council tax bills or by searching the Reading Borough Council website.
+This tool provides read-only access to collection schedules.

 ## Tools

 ### bin-collection

-- **Description**: Get bin collection dates for a Reading address using UPRN
+- **Description**: Get bin collection dates for a Reading Borough Council address using UPRN (read-only)
 - **Arguments**:
   - `uprn` (optional string): Unique Property Reference Number for the address
   - If no UPRN is provided, uses the default UPRN set at server startup
-- **Example**: `bin-collection uprn=310045409`
+- **Example**: `bin-collection uprn=000000000`
+- **Note**: This tool only reads collection schedules and cannot modify or update bin collection dates

 ## Dependencies